microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ## Prerequisites

 To configure your Medical Imaging Server for DICOM, you need to have an instance deployed.
-If you have not already deployed the Medical Imaging Server, follow the instructions [here](../quickstarts/deploy-via-azure.md)
+If you have not already deployed the Medical Imaging Server, [deploy an instance to Azure](../quickstarts/deploy-via-azure.md).

 ## Manage Authentication